How can Leman Academy be Tuition-Free?

 Will state testing take away from learning?

 It’s truly minimal.
 While we give ourselves this window of dates in which to administer the assessments, the total time a scholar will actually spend testing is between 7.5 and 13.5 hours per year, depending on grade level.
-This year Douglas County School District has allowed our scholars to take the test using a combination of paper and pencil and electronic formats, which further helps us to complete the assessment in an efficient manner.

 What can my scholar expect?